-Delaware: House Passes Adult-Use Cannabis Bill with Two-Thirds Supermajority
+Delaware House Passes Legalization Bill With Two-Thirds Supermajority

 Polling from the University of Delaware has consistently shown over the past decade that a solid majority of residents favor legalization.
 Recent polling from Civiqs shows local support for cannabis reform as high as 70 percent.

-Delaware NORML’s Executive Director Laura Sharer, commended lawmakers on passing both HB1 and HB2 this week with such strong endorsements.
+Delaware NORML’s Executive Director Laura Sharer, commended lawmakers on passing both HB 1 and HB 2 this week with such strong endorsements.
 (HB 1 removes all penalties for the possession of cannabis by adults.)

 “Legalizing cannabis possession, eliminating criminal penalties for all ages, and creating a regulated market are huge leaps forward for Delaware,” said Sharer, “Provisions afforded from the Justice Reinvestment Fund will begin the process of reversing decades of discriminatory, harmful, and fundamentally unfair cannabis laws by putting equity back into our communities.”

 Today’s victory comes after years of gridlock.
 Recent reform bills stalled in the House due to the steep approval requirements for new laws with licenses and taxes.
-A revised approach began in 2022 when prime sponsor Rep. Ed Osienski (D) split the measure into two bills – one to repeal the criminal penalties for possession (HB1) and another to legalize the adult-use cannabis market (HB2).
+A revised approach began in 2022 when prime sponsor Rep. Ed Osienski (D) split the measure into two bills – one to repeal the criminal penalties for possession (HB 1) and another to legalize the adult-use cannabis market (HB 2).

 Last year, the retail market bill was just a single vote short of the three-fifths threshold due to a lawmaker’s absence.
 Also, in the last session the bill to remove cannabis penalties passed both the House and Senate, but Democrat Governor John Carney then issued a veto, one that the House narrowly failed to override.